 * A manuscript review covers: narrative content (e.g., overview of story, concept/theme, character, setting, genre conventions); narrative style (e.g., structure, narration, POV); a brief assessment of prose style and voice; and an assessment of the potential readership/market.
 I often find myself making suggestions for further reading too.
 A report is 2,500-3,000 words (and sometimes longer).

-* An editorial critique covers much the same territory but focuses a little more on details: nuts and bolts of the storyline as well as particular examples of prose style.
-This can be useful for beginning writers who want specific guidance about aspects of craft such as voice and style, or for writers who are further down the line in their drafting and are seeking more detailed editorial input about ways to create more impact with their storytelling, e.g., in terms of showing and telling, pace and suspense, and mood.
-This is not a fully comprehensive edit, as it’s assumed the work is still in a stage of drafting, but more like a diagnostic, using selected examples from the text to illustrate broader suggestions.
+* An editorial critique covers the same territory but focuses more on the details: nuts and bolts of the storyline as well as particular examples of prose style.
+This can be useful for beginning writers seeking specific guidance about aspects of craft such as voice, or for writers further down the line in their drafting who want to create more impact with their storytelling, e.g., in terms of showing and telling, pace and suspense, and mood.
+It’s assumed the work is still in a stage of drafting, so a critique is not a fully comprehensive edit, but more like a diagnostic, using selected examples from the text to illustrate broader suggestions.

 * A preliminary review is useful for writers who’re embarking on a new project and keen to get feedback on, e.g., a synopsis and sample material from the opening.